|Phase III||Treatment||Closed||18 and over||NCI, Other||RTOG 0522|

 - Zubrod performance status 0-1

 - Hemoglobin ≥ 8.0 g/dL (transfusion or other intervention to achieve Hgb ≥ 8.0 g/dL is acceptable)

 - Bilirubin ≤ 1.5 mg/dL (Gilbert's disease as the sole cause of elevated bilirubin may be allowed at the discretion of the principal investigator)

-- AST or ALT ≤ 2 times the upper limit of normal
+- Aspartate aminotransferase (AST) or alanine aminotransferase (ALT) ≤ 2 times the upper limit of normal

 - Serum creatinine ≤ 1.5 mg/dL